davidssmith/DCEMRI.jl/README.md

 ## Running the In Vivo Demo

-If you are not already in the __DCEMRI.jl__ source directory, you can navigate there from within the Julia environment by pressing `;` to obtain the `shell>` prompt and then navigating there with shell commands.
-After each shell command, you will need to press `;` again to drop back into the `shell>` prompt.
-The semicolon acts as a shell command prefix.
-The fancy prompt change acts as a reminder that the next text you enter will be interpreted by the shell.

-Once you are in the DCEMRI.jl directory, you can run the in vivo data demo with the command `include("rundemo.jl")`.
+You can run the in vivo data demo with the command `demo()`.
 After a few seconds to a few minutes, depending on the speed of your machine, you will see the following output text:

 ```
-julia> include("rundemo.jl")
+julia> demo()
 Processing in vivo data ...
-reading input data
+running models
 found multi-flip data
 fitting R1 relaxation rate to multi-flip data
 fitting 10 x 4582 points on each of 4 workers
-processed 18326 voxels in 0.9 s (20983.0 vox/s)
+processed 18327 voxels in 1.0 s (19055.6 vox/s)

 computing signal enhancement ratios
 converting DCE signal to effective R1
 converting effective R1 to tracer tissue concentration Ct
+fitting DCE data
-fitting Standard Tofts-Kety model to tissue concentration Ct
+attempting Standard Tofts-Kety model
 fitting 25 x 1694 points on each of 4 workers
-processed 6774 voxels in 0.9 s (7640.2 vox/s)
+processed 6774 voxels in 1.1 s (5928.8 vox/s)

 saving results to results/results.mat
 Plotting results ...
-elapsed time: 6.123248086 seconds (951780100 bytes allocated, 11.64% gc time)
+Demo run complete.
+Results can be found in /Users/dss/.julia/v0.3/DCEMRI/demo/results
 ```

 ## Concluding Remarks